cyber-army-of-ukraine/toxic-resources/README.md

 ## How to stop
 Feel free to use any tool you wish and synchronize it with resources registry.

-If you don't know how to scale and run in in cloud feel free to use [Massive Stress Framework](https://github.com/ynovel/massivestress).
+If you don't know how to scale and run it in cloud feel free to use [Massive Stress Framework](https://github.com/ynovel/massivestress).
 1. Clone repository.
    ```shell
     git clone https://github.com/ynovel/massivestress.git